Access to things that matter most.

 Many clinical members of the Department of Spiritual Care are board-certified by a recognized national accrediting agency.
 Six chaplains cover daily and rotational on-call care.
 They represent the Baptist, Converge and nondenominational, Lutheran, Polish National Catholic, Roman Catholic and Presbyterian faiths.
 A Roman Catholic priest is usually available for sacramental needs.

-The chapel is available 24/7 in room 1-812 of the hospital.
-The space has chairs, stained-glass windows and a prayer wall.
-A chaplain is available for family group prayer times.
+The chapel is available 24/7 in room 1-052 of the hospital.
+The chapel has removable partitions, a stained-glass window and comfortable seating for loved ones.

 - Oncology: 507-594-2677.

 - Ask for the oncology chaplain.
 Chaplains are available daytime hours on weekdays.

 - Clinic spiritual care consultations are scheduled through health care professionals at your clinic location.
 Let your health care professional know if you would like a consultation for a chaplain visit.

 Chaplain /Spiritual Care services are provided based on chaplain availability.
 For emergencies, contact the on-call chaplain at 507-625-4031.
 For nonemergencies, call 507-594-2677 on weekdays.